data-prep-kit/data-prep-kit/transforms/language/enrichment/README.md

 ## Credits

-The work on this transform is continuation of the original work by Juergen Bross (jbross@us.ibm.com).
+The work on this transform is a continuation of the original work by Juergen Bross (jbross@us.ibm.com).